Frequently Asked Questions

 Can Staywell Health replace my regular primary care provider? +

-For most people, yes.
+For most DPC members, yes.
 Staywell Health is designed to function as your primary care home.
 We manage preventive care, chronic conditions, acute and urgent issues, medications, labs, and care coordination.

 There are times when specialists, urgent care, or hospital-based care are needed, and I'll help guide you through that when appropriate.
 Staywell serves as your main point of contact and advocate within the healthcare system.